 RICHARD STRAUSS — Founder/National Executive Director — has written for stage and screen professionally since 1979, authoring historical fiction and biographies for Fox, MGM, Paramount, Columbia, Showtime and a host of independent film companies.
 A graduate of Stanford University, co-founder of Blue Bear School of American Music, concerned father and an active parent volunteer, Mr. Strauss ran the Junior Great Books program at Westwood Charter School from 1997-2000 before founding SPIRIT SERIES in 2001 to address the crisis in public education and a personal tragedy in his young daughter’s life.

-MORGAN WEITZ — Operations Manager — began work with the SERIES as a SPIRITCORPS classroom leader after Co-Founding Northeast Children’s Theatre Company (NCTC) where she served as Artistic Director until 2014.
+MORGAN WEITZ — Southern California Program Manager — began work with the SERIES as a SpiritCorps classroom leader after Co-Founding Northeast Children’s Theatre Company (NCTC) where she served as Artistic Director until 2014.
 A graduate of Boston Conservatory with a BFA in Musical Theatre, Ms. Weitz manages program Operations with energy, passion and keen organizational skills developed during a decade of experience teaching and administrating drama-based children’s educational projects and summer camps.

 BOARD OF DIRECTORS